My name is Veronica.

 the authority to apply what He did on Good Friday by giving them the power to forgive sins!

 Besides receiving Jesus often in Holy Communion, Simon and I want you to know two very important things that you as a kid can do so you don't lose the great gift of sanctifying grace as you grow up.
 The first is to learn how to make a good examination of conscience (we are going to help you learn!)
 The second is to try and go to Confession at least once a month.
 Since kids usually don't commit mortal sins, if you do a good examination of conscience and confess your venial sins to a priest once a month, Jesus will give you graces through this Sacrament to help you stay faithful to Him.
-If you keep doing this throughout your life, you will be on the path of becoming a Saint!
+If you keep doing this throughout your life, step by step, you will be on the journey of becoming a Saint!

-WHY WE NEED A WELL-FORMED CONSCIENCE
+WHY WE NEED

 We know that when a person is guilty of committing sins, they have not kept God's commands.
 Jesus says if we love Him then we will keep His commands.
 So this is really important!
 But how do we know what God’s commands are?
 How do we know if something is a sin?